 Spend a summer in the charming and sophisticated city of Paris, France with AIFS!
-Study a variety of academic program options at the prestigious Cours de Civilisation Française de la Sorbonne (CCFS).
-Located in the 7th district, commonly called “beau quartier”, the CCFS are close to Rodin and d’Orsay museums, the Unesco headquarters, many embassies and official buildings.
+Study French language at the prestigious Cours de Civilisation Française de la Sorbonne (CCFS).
+Located in the 7th district, commonly referred to as a “beau quartier”, the CCFS are close to Rodin and d’Orsay museums, the UNESCO headquarters, many embassies and official buildings.

 The AIFS inclusive program fee includes all of the great features below in addition to many pre-departure, on-site and upon-return services to help students make the most of their time abroad.Review Our Policies

-Up to 9 semester credits depending on program and course selection
+Up to 6 semester credits depending on program selection

 in a double room in a Parisian homestay.
 Additional housing options are available, see Optional Components for more details